pivotal/docs-tap/namespace-provisioner/use-case7.hbs.md

 After reconciliation, Namespace Provisioner creates:

 - [SecretExport](https://github.com/carvel-dev/secretgen-controller/blob/develop/docs/secret-export.md#secretexport) for the secret in the provided namespace, exporting it to the Namespace Provisioner namespace, for example, `tap-install`
 - [SecretImport](https://github.com/carvel-dev/secretgen-controller/blob/develop/docs/secret-export.md#secretimport) for the secret in the `tap-namespace-provisioning` namespace.
-This enables Carvel [secretgen-controller](https://github.com/carvel-dev/secretgen-controller) to create the required secret, allowing the Namespace Provisioner to connect to the Git repository.
+This enables Carvel [secretgen-controller](https://github.com/carvel-dev/secretgen-controller) to create the required secret, allowing Namespace Provisioner to connect to the Git repository.

 ## <a id= 'git-auth-wl-sc'></a> Git authentication for workloads and supply chain

 When fetching or pushing source code to a repository that requires credentials, it's essential to provide those credentials through a Kubernetes secret object referenced by the corresponding Kubernetes object created for the action.
-The following sections provide details about setting up Kubernetes secrets to securely pass these credentials to the relevant resources.
+The following sections describes setting up Kubernetes secrets to securely pass these credentials to the relevant resources.

-This section provides the steps to configure the `default` service account to interact with Git repositories for workloads and supply chain using Namespace Provisioner.
+This procedure provides the steps to:

+- Configure the `default` service account to interact with Git repositories for workloads and supply chain using Namespace Provisioner.
-To set up the service account to interact with Git repositories:
+- Set up the service account to interact with Git repositories.

 1. Create a secret in the `tap-install` namespace or any preferred namespace, containing Git credentials in YAML format.